 5. How long do you have to wait to hear from the sellers?

 Listing agents usually request 24 hours for acceptance deadline.
 The acceptance deadline is the latest date and time by which they have to reply in order for you to be bound to your offer.
 The waiting time may seem excruciatingly long, especially in a fast market where buyers have to react quickly to other possible listings in case the current offer doesn’t get accepted.
 Should the seller accept or counter after the given acceptance deadline, then you are not bound to the contract, but MAY choose to move forward with it.

 Basic Terms and Conditions

 The purchase contract is a binding legal document.
 Here in Colorado we have one of the most buyer and consumer friendly real estate contracts in the nation.
-As confusing as the 17 page document seems it establishes a lot of buyer/seller conditions that (hopefully) prevent misunderstandings and with it future law suits.
-So make certain to take your time going over the details with an experienced Realtor in order to understand the legal jargon and all of the issues which could impact the deal.
+As confusing as the document might seem, it establishes a lot of buyer/seller conditions that (hopefully) prevent misunderstandings and possible law suits.
+It is important to take your time going over the details with an experienced Realtor in order to understand the legal jargon and all of the issues which could impact the deal.
 Ask questions!
 Every contract has certain basic clauses.
 In a real estate purchase contract these include:

 - Address and Legal Description of the property

 - Purchase price and terms of the purchase